(October, 1909 - December, 2003)

 We headed back for showers.
 I took a nap and Dawn read.
 We headed for the bar at Club Seaborne.
 Robert and Diane were there, talking to Gordon, an old friend of theirs from Rhode Island.
 We talked to the bartender, Kevin

-Drove to town, Mamacitas - conch salad really good churusca, tuna, gave a nod to the young couple from Club Seaborne.
+Drove to town, to Mamacitas - conch salad really good churusca, tuna, gave a nod to the young couple from Club Seaborne.